by-student-2017/skprogs-v.0.2.1/README.rst

 A. Relationship between various parameters and fit in Boron
 -----------------------------------------------------------
-I investigated the parameters for Boron using grid search.
+We investigated the parameters for Boron using grid search.
 Figure 1 shows the result when changing r0 and sigma of density compression for Boron.
 For fit, the smaller the evaluation value, the smaller the deviation from the DFT. r0 and sigma show an inversely proportional relationship.
 The point of maximum curvature is often chosen to show a relationship such as inverse proportion.
 Adopting the value that maximizes the curvature is used to determine the optimal value of the parameter in maximum entropy method (MEM), Tikhonov regularization, etc. The maximum curvature for boron is around r0 = 11, sigma = 6.
-In this way, I will search for values with just the right fit and error for other elements.
+In this way, we will search for values with just the right fit and error for other elements.

 Many papers choose sigma values of 2, 4, or 6, and parameter optimization using genetic algorithms (GA) reports sigma values close to 7 for many elements related to LiCoO2.
 As a general trend, as r0 becomes larger, bands that should originally be in vacant levels begin to exist in the valence band.
 Increasing sigma makes the calculation unstable and eventually impossible.